Zorigt/digital_wallet/README.md

 A couple of ideas for other fraud detection, but didn't implement:
 - Check if payment exceeds certain amount.
 For example: people are more likely to transfer small amounts like for coffee, lunch, and movie tickets, etc. So, if any any amount exceeds above $80 could be labaled unverified.
 - Detect unusual frequency in money transfers within specific time period.
+This would need a user object to store the last transaction timestamps.
 For exmaple: if there were 10 transactions within 4 hour period then it could be labeled unverified as people are most likely to transfer money once a day or a few times a week.

 Zorigt